 The division of language into poetic and colloquial, written and spoken, and of the world into signifiers and signifieds has been lifted, since their communication is possible only on the level of story-telling both past and present.
 This notion refers us to that of intertextuality based on a belief that the world consists of texts freely interfering with one another.
-The sake of this interference is not even adding new meaning or inventing it but a sheer plaisir du texte which in "The Stuff" is the speaker's name-and-create game aimed at misleading the court or the police.
+The aim of this interference is not even adding new meaning or inventing it but a sheer plaisir du texte which in "The Stuff" is the speaker's name-andcreate game aimed at misleading the court or the police.

 The narrative brings to mind other Armitage's poems - those on fiction in a piece of literature.
-Intertextuality with its shift of importance from the author - text to the reader - text relation has multiplied the possibilities of literary composition (always based on the arbitrary licentia poetica) by introducing double authors, as well as characters and authors from works of other writers.
-Factors involved in these manipulations - metafiction, self-comment, parody, irony etc. - disclose not so much writing processes which would run under the text surface (like in Modernism) as its measures and techniques which run on the surface, giving an unexpected or even clashing effect.
-Both literary tradition (whose conventions are used and overused) and history (which is no transparent statement of the absolute "truth" and that's why it is presented in an ironic and problematic way) are the common good functioning as either contexts, texts, or both.
+Intertextuality with its shift of importance from the author-text to the reader-text relation has multiplied the possibilities of literary composition (always based on the arbitrary licentia poetica) by introducing double authors, as well as characters and authors from works of other writers.
+Factors involved in these manipulations - metafiction, self-comment, parody, irony - disclose not so much writing processes which would run under the text surface (as in Modernism) as its techniques which run on the surface, giving an unexpected or even clashing effect.
+Literary tradition (whose conventions are used and overused) and history (which is no transparent statement of the absolute "truth" and thus it is presented in an ironic and problematic way) function as either contexts, texts, or both.
 The world and literature are equally fictitious realities (Borges); in other terms, our quest for sense leads us to the annihilation of the sense itself.

-Such an interfered, aberred construction of the world presented (the above-mentioned distance and textual interactions) found its way to a few of Armitage's "metapoems", like "Looking for Weldon Kees" from the "Robinson theme" in Kid, and "The Metaphor Now Standing at Platform 8."
+Such an interfered, aberred construction of the world presented (the above-mentioned distance and textual interactions) found its way to a few of Armitage's "metapoems," such as "Looking for Weldon Kees," the poem from the series devoted to a certain Robinson in Kid, and "The Metaphor Now Standing at Platform 8."

 Robinson, a persona borrowed from Weldon Kees's poems, is an ambiguous figure.
-Presented in the situations most banal (eg. the beach) and most extreme (like suicide), he is literally in two minds about his own existence.
+Presented in the situations most banal (eg. the beach) and most extreme (eg. suicide), he is literally in two minds about his own existence.
 The idiomatic title with a changed word, as well as puns in other titles - "Robinson's Life Sentence" or "Robinson's Resignation" raise suspicion about the protagonist.
-A "historical" person, a seer, a ghost, a paranoiac, a suspect and an eyewitness, an aesthete indulging in decorum
+A "historical" person, a seer, a ghost,